 This is because, in the eyes of the British, when you become truly familiar with someone, it allows you to drop the formal politeness of the stranger and affectionately refer to them in appalling ways.
 It should never be taken as an insult, but as a sign of love.
 This is also commonly referred to as “banter”; particular experts in the art may be acclaimed as “the Archbishop of Banterbury”.

 But beware!
 Affectionate insults are something that will only come with time.
 Insulting someone too quickly will possibly result in offence, and a darkening of a Brit’s brow.
 Allow the Brit to insult you first: then you know that your level of friendship has achieved the exalted level of ‘banter’.
+Expect vaguely insulting nicknames too; we like to nickname things, and even have nicknames for London.

 Also be aware some words may be ruder than you think.
 For example, your author remembers watching a DVD of Star Trek: Deep Space Nine (it’s the finest Star Trek series out there, folks), and being vaguely shocked when Chief O’Brien exclaimed “bollocks!” rather loudly.
 This particular word refers to testicles, and should not be shouted in polite company, even if you have just lost your daughter to a time portal.
 Similarly, “wanker” does not mean an idiot, but ‘one who masturbates’.
 If in doubt, consult Urban Dictionary.